-John Hayes has been an author of 170 articles in international journals, four chapters in professional volumes, and two textbooks in the fields of mass spectrometry, organic cosmochemistry, microbial biochemistry, isotopic and organic geochemistry, and chemical oceanography.
-He has received numerous honors and awards for his research.
+John Hayes authored 170 articles in international journals, four chapters in professional volumes, and two textbooks in the fields of mass spectrometry, organic cosmochemistry, microbial biochemistry, isotopic and organic geochemistry, and chemical oceanography.
+He received numerous honors and awards for his research.
 Hayes won an Eastman Prize as a graduate student at the Massachusetts Institute of Technology in 1962-1964.
 In 1987-88 he was a Fellow of the John Simon Guggenheim Memorial Foundation.
 He was a Bennett lecturer at the University of Leicester in 1990, an Ingersoll lecturer with the Geochemical Society in 1994, and a Krumbein lecturer at the University of Chicago in 1994.
 In 1997, he was awarded the Harold C. Urey Medal of the European Association for Geochemistry.
 In 1998, he was awarded the Treibs Medal of the Geochemical Society and elected to membership in the National Academy of Sciences and the American Academy of Arts and Sciences.

 Professor Hayes passed away at his home in Berkeley, California, on February 3, 2017 at the age of 77.